bonfus/muLFC/README.md

 Local Field Components
 ======================

-LFC is a minimal library to facilitate the evaluation of the local field at the muon site.
+LFC is a small library to facilitate the evaluation of the local field at the muon site.
-The original code comes from the muesr repository.

 Install
 -------

-This section provides an overview and guidance for installing LFC on various target platforms.
+The LFC C library has no dependencies.
+CMake is used as a building tool.
+Any C90 compiler can be used to build the library.
+The details for the Python package follows.

 ### Prerequisites

-The LFC C library has no dependencies.
-However, cmake is needed to compile the code.

 The python extension has the following dependencies: